Before we get to the breathing tips and techniques, I first want to talk about why we should focus on our breathing.

 As a runner, the best breathing pattern for the most effective oxygen uptake is to take 2 steps for each breath in and 2 steps for each breath out.

-So do a posture check every once in awhile.
+So do a posture check every once in awhile and notice how you are breathing.

-2. It is more natural for us to breathe in through our nose and out through nose with our tongue resting on the roof of our mouth slightly behind our teeth.
+It is more natural for us to breathe in through our nose and out through nose with our mouth open and our tongue resting on the roof of our mouth slightly behind our teeth.

 However, you can find that it becomes tiring to just keep track of your breathing intake or even to breathe in and out in a certain pattern for so long especially when running the marathon distance.